-Seeing unripe fruit or nuts on the ground, under your tree, can be normal, or it can indicate a problem.
+Seeing unripe fruit or nuts on the ground, under your tree, can be normal or may indicate a problem.

 Fruit drop caused by insects

 Black scale feeding weakens the tree, leading to wilting, twig dieback, stunting, and early fruit drop.
-Scale insects’ cousin, the mealybug, can also cause early fruit drop, along with chlorosis and sooty mold.
+Mealybug feeding can cause early fruit drop, chlorosis, and sooty mold.
 Feeding by mites can also reduce a tree’s ability to support a crop, causing fruit drop.
-Finally, while weevils are better known for burrowing into beans, cotton bolls, and cereal grains, they also feed on roots, stems, buds, flowers, leaves, and fruit.
+Finally, while weevils are better known for burrowing into beans, cotton bolls, and cereal grains, they will also feed on roots, stems, buds, flowers, leaves, and fruit.
 Often, the first sign of a weevil infestation is leaf wilting, scalloped leaf edges, and early fruit drop.

 Fruit drop caused by disease

-Trees will frequently abort diseased or malformed fruit, rather than investing water and nutrient resources in fruit that won’t reach maturity.
+Trees will frequently abort diseased or malformed fruit rather than invest water and nutrient resources in fruit that won’t reach maturity.

 Fruit drop caused by environmental conditions

 Sudden cold or extreme heat can cause fruit drop, especially in young trees.
-Strong winds can also blow unripe fruit from your trees.
+Strong winds can blow unripe fruit from trees.
 The most common environmental cause of excessive fruit drop is insufficient irrigation or unbalanced soil nutrients.
-This is especially true for almonds and tomatoes.
+Almonds and tomatoes are particularly sensitive to feeding and irrigation fluctuations.

 Pollination and fruit drop

-Fruit drop can also be caused by insufficient pollination.
-This may be because a particular variety of fruit or nut tree needs a genetically compatible tree that it can use for cross-pollination.
+Fruit drop can be the result of insufficient pollination.
+Some trees need genetically compatible neighboring trees they can use for cross-pollination.
 It can also mean there are not enough pollinators in your area.
-You can attract more pollinators to your garden by avoiding the use of broad spectrum pesticides and by installing a wide variety of flowering plants.
-Or, you can start raising honey bees, as I have!
-[Honey bees take up surprisingly little space and they boost pollination of nearly all your crops - plus, you get honey!]
+You can attract more pollinators to your garden by avoiding the use of broad-spectrum pesticides and by installing a wide variety of flowering plants.
+Or, you can start raising honey bees.
+Honey bees take up surprisingly little space, boost pollination of nearly all your crops, plus you get honey!

 Fruit drop and pruning